 Due to their location and the amount of movement and pressure subjected to that area of a horses foot, sesamoids are extremely vulnerable to injury which can lead to pain and discomfort for the horse and be extremely complicated to treat.

-In many cases where a horse has injured a sesamoid, it is often an injury experienced through high-speed movement.
-Because of this it is more commonly found with horses leading an active lifestyle.
+In many cases where a horse has injured a sesamoid bone, it is often an injury experienced through high-speed movement.
+Because of this it is commonly found hoof problem in horses who lead an active lifestyle, such as sports horses and younger more energetic animals.

 The injury can be a strain resulting in inflammation of the sesamoid bone and surrounding ligaments, or even a fracture of the sesamoid bone itself.